Halloween activities for adults in Metro Vancouver include nightclub events, haunted houses, costume parties and other fun yet spooky stuff.

 Haunted Houses at Halloween

-There are dozens of great haunted houses in the region in years when there isn’t a pandemic.
-In 2021, places offering a haunted experience include Potter’s (now Cougar Creek’s) House of Horrors in Surrey, Brinkworth Dungeon in Langley, the Haunted Corn Maze at Maan Farms in Abbotsford and Reaper’s Maze of Terror in Chilliwack.
+There are dozens of great haunted houses in the region.
+Places that offer exceptional haunted experiences include Brinkworth Dungeon in Langley, Cougar Creek’s House of Horrors in Surrey, the Haunted Corn Maze at Maan Farms in Abbotsford, and Reaper’s Maze of Terror in Chilliwack.

-A few of the above are suitable for older children, but many are best for older teens and young adults.
+A few of the above are suitable for older children, and a couple are good for little kids too.
+Most, however, are best for older teens and young adults.

-Click Lower Mainland Haunted Houses for a list of all the great spooky places in Vancouver and the surrounding region.
+Click Lower Mainland Haunted Houses to learn about the above and other spooky places in Vancouver and the surrounding region during Halloween month in October.
+There are lots of them!

 Halloween Adventure Games

 Vancouver Mysteries offers games for groups of between two and six friends in downtown Vancouver.
-The games are like escape room challenges, but where everything is outside in the streets and on the sidewalks of the city.
+The games are like escape room challenges, but ones where everything is outside in the streets and on the sidewalks of the city.
+There’s also the Case of the Hotel Detective, which takes place inside the Delta Hotel Vancouver Downtown Suites.

 Halloween Boat Parties